In this guide

 Outside academia, healthcare, and technology, the local job market is less deep than in Amsterdam or Utrecht.
 Many Nijmegen residents commute to Arnhem (15 minutes by train) for work, and some to Utrecht (around 60 minutes).
 The train connections make this manageable.

 For salary benchmarking use the Salary Checker.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.
 See the Working in the Netherlands guide for broader context on employment contracts, tax, and the 30% ruling.

 Getting Registered